OfficeDev/office-js-docs/reference/outlook/preview/Office.context.mailbox.md

 Your add-in must have the **ReadWriteMailbox** permission to use the `makeEwsRequestAsync` method.
 For information about using the **ReadWriteMailbox** permission and the EWS operations that you can call with the `makeEwsRequestAsync` method, see [Specify permissions for mail add-in access to the user's mailbox](../../../docs/outlook/understanding-outlook-add-in-permissions.md).

+> **Note:**
-**NOTE**: The server administrator must set `OAuthAuthentication` to true on the Client Access Server EWS directory to enable the `makeEwsRequestAsync` method to make EWS requests.
+> The server administrator must set `OAuthAuthentication` to true on the Client Access Server EWS directory to enable the `makeEwsRequestAsync` method to make EWS requests.

 #### Version differences